TonyPhipps/Games/Magic/cardconjurer.md

 # Changing Frame and Adding Bleed Edge
 - Navigate to Frame
+- Uncheck "Automatically load Frame Version when loading Frame Packs" - Trust me its annoying when this changes when you're trying to just fix a broken/missing element.
 - At the bottom change "Automatically update frame" to the one you like.
 I like:
   - For Legendaries, Borderless (Alt) or Borderless (Alt) (Universes Beyond)
   - For non-legendary artifacts, Seventh Edition
   - For non-legendary, non-artifacts, 8th Edition
+- Fix any busted elements.
+These show a "missing image" style icon under "Drag to reorder frame images"
+  - You will need to reorder some elements from top to bottom to ensure proper layering.
 - Change the first dropdown to 1/8 Inch Margin
   - Click Load Frame Version (everything should shrink)
 - Change the second dropdown, if needed, to the appopriate collection of margins
   - Under "Select a Frame ..." select the appropriate layer
   - Click Add Frame to Card

 # Changing Art
 - Upload image to imgur.com